Apply

 a) Copy of statement of marks of Class 10, Class 12, and Degree Marks Cards (whichever is available years’/semesters marks card) (Mandatory).

-b) Applying For PGDIE Programme - Copy of statement of marks of Class 10, Class 12, Degree Marks Cards, BEd Marks Card and if applied with work experience, work experience letter (Joining Letter) (Mandatory).
+b) Applicants applying For PGDIE Programme must have a Copy of statement of marks of Class 10, Class 12, Degree Marks Cards, BEd Marks Card and work experience letter (Joining Letter) if applying with work experience (Mandatory).

 c) Fill-in all the details in the “detailed application” page.
 Scan and upload a recent passport-size photograph (3.5 cms x 4.5 cms formal dress with white background) and click “Submit”.
 On clicking Submit, a viewable and editable page will appear on the screen.
 In case you need to make any corrections; you may edit the data/details and then click “Confirm Submission”.